easy-updates-manager/easy-updates-manager/readme.txt

 3. Install and activate the plugin by pushing the 'Install' button and then the 'activate plugin' link
 4. Configure the plugin by going to the 'Update Options' section in your admin area under the Dashboard

+Activate the plugin after installation.
+If you are on Multisite, the plugin must be network-activated.

 == Changelog ==
 = 5.0.0 =
-* Complete redo of Disable Updates Manager.
+* Complete re-write of Disable Updates Manager.
 You will notice that everything has changed including the name.
 This plugin is now called Easy Updates Manager.
 * We also have a new contributor! <a href="https://profiles.wordpress.org/ronalfy">ronalfy</a>